 In compliance with the Tax Reform Act of 1997, the Company shall pay the MCIT or the normal income tax, whichever is greater.
 Any excess of the MCIT over the normal income tax shall be carried forward annually and credited against the normal income tax for the next three succeeding taxable years.
-Unrecognized deferred income tax asset relating to MCIT amounts to P1.28 million at December 31, 2019 and 2018.
-The MCIT will expire by December 31, 2020.
+Unrecognized deferred income tax asset relating to MCIT amounts to P1.28 million as at December 31, 2019.
+The unrecognized MCIT expired on December 31, 2020.